AsyncSan/promptlab.github.io/pages/about.md

 ChatGPT, Dall-e, stablediffusion and many more.
 The person that you see on the picture is not me.
 But I felt like it could represent me.
 This image is of course A.I. generated but I am real.. (or am I?)

-If you want to contribute and be creditited with some cool and useful prompts, feel free to contact me on LinkedIn or via the contact form.
+If you want to contribute and be creditited with some cool and useful prompts, feel free to contact me on LinkedIn, Github (Issue) or via the contact form.